 anyway yourself.
 This FREE suite of programs and

-1) GetMapArea -- For digitizing basin boundaries, runoff
+1) GetMapArea -- For us GIS ignorant (just Google Earth) for digitizing basin boundaries, runoff

 2) GetNexrad -- For current visualization of radar